devishot/typeahead.js/README.md

 * `prefetch` – Can be a URL to a JSON file containing an array of datums or, if more configurability is needed, a [prefetch options object][prefetch].

-* `remote` – Can be a URL to fetch suggestions from when the data provided by `local` and `prefetch` is insufficient or, if more configurability is needed, a [remote options object][remote].
+* `remote` – Can be a URL or handler function to fetch suggestions from when the data provided by `local` and `prefetch` is insufficient or, if more configurability is needed.
+See [remote options object][remote] for details.

 ### Datum